 We the People has a built-in authentic, performance assessment: simulated congressional hearings.
 The simulated hearings allow students to demonstrate their knowledge and understanding of the constitutional principles.
 Students will have the opportunity to evaluate, take, and defend positions on relevant historical and contemporary issues.

-The students will prepare and “testify” before the simulated congressional hearing’s judging panel as expert witnesses on the Constitution.
+The students prepare and “testify” before the simulated congressional hearing’s judging panel as expert witnesses on the Constitution.

 - Each group works collaboratively to prepare answers to all the questions for the unit.